krishpranav/pranaOS-old/Base/usr/share/man/man2/pledge.md

 ## History

 The `pledge()` system call was first introduced by OpenBSD.
-The implementation in SerenityOS differs in many ways and is by no means final.
+The implementation in pranaosOS differs in many ways and is by no means final.

 ## See also